omerzulfiqar/Picture-Gallery/README.md

-# Flickr Photo Gallery
+# Picture Gallery
-- An Android application built using Kotlin that utilizes the Flickr API and RetroFit to handle HTTP requests.
+- An Android app built using Kotlin that utilizes the Flickr API and RetroFit to handle HTTP requests.
-- The application displays photos from the Flickr Interestingness tag.
 - It display photos from Flickr in both a grid view and a map view.
 - The map view that  your photos on a map of the world based on the GPS data in those photos.
 - It also has a bottom navigation bar that allows you to switch between the gallery and the map views.